Squeezing: from numerical to conceptual problems: Imperfections and Open Problems

 {\em The relativistic corrections}.
-The finite propagation of the electromagnetic signals in Paul's traps, affecting the scalar potentials on the trap surfaces, in general, are known only with accuracy up to $\frac{1}{c}$ ({\em post Newtonian}) terms in the Einstein-Infeld-Hoffman (EIH) slow motion approximation \cite{infeld60}).
-The chances to use the quasi static $\simeq \frac{1}{c^2}$ ({\em post-post Newtonian}) conditions were considered in \cite{mielnik13}.
-Below, we shall consider the similar problem for softly changing magnetic fields.
-Of course, the time dependent, homogeneous magnetic field $B(t)$ in the cylindric solenoid does not fulfill the Maxwell equations.
-Yet, it coincides with the first step of the EIH approximation.
-To evaluate the errors, let us look for the exact time dependent vector potentials of the solenoid in the form:
+The propagation of the electromagnetic signals in the Paul's traps on the trap surfaces or interiors is usually disregarded due to the very small trap size.
+In reality, however, even some very slow potential changes on the trap surfaces must produce the field corrections starting from $\frac{1}{c}$ ({\em post Newtonian}) terms in the EIH approximation \cite{infeld60}.
+The chances to create the quasi static $\simeq \frac{1}{c^2}$ ({\em post-post Newtonian}) conditions were considered in \cite{mielnik13}.
+Below, we shall face the similar problem for softly changing magnetic fields.
+The time dependent, homogeneous magnetic field $B(t)$ in the cylindric solenoid does not fulfill the Maxwell equations.
+Yet, it obeys the sequence of EIH approximations.
+To evaluate the errors, let us look for the exact time dependent vector potentials of the cylindrical solenoid in the form: